Games & Quizzes

 /sərˈprīzd/

-feeling or showing surprise.
+Feeling a shock when something unexpected happens.
 To do something that another person didn't expect.

 /ˈpōstər/